-There are many reasons why patients might complain about your practice and the treatment and/or service they've received.
+There are many reasons why patients might complain about your practice and the treatment or service they've received.
 Sometimes a complaint will almost be expected following an incident; sometimes it will take you by complete surprise.
-Understanding why people might complain can assist with managing a complaint if it occurs and potentially reducing the likelihood of further complaints.
+Understanding why people may complain can assist with managing a complaint if it occurs and potentially reducing the likelihood of further complaints.
 The following are some of the reasons why people may feel the need to complain.

 High expectations - consumer expectations are increasingly high when engaging professional services.
-Patients pay what some may see as a lot of money for your service and will see you as a highly trained and qualified professional.
+Your patients pay for your service and will most likely see you as a highly trained and qualified professional.
 This view can influence their expectations about the service and outcomes they anticipate.

-Unrealistic expectations - it's possible that patients may have unrealistic expectations about what they can reasonably expect from a dental prosthetist.
-It's important to remember that most patients will not have the clinical knowledge you do and what's obvious or common sense to you may not be to them.
-A dental prosthetist must assist patients to be clear and fully informed about the treatment and services being provided and the outcomes they can realistically expect.
+Unrealistic expectations - it's possible that patients may have unrealistic expectations about what they can reasonably expect from chiropractic treatment.
+Their high expectations may at times surprise you.
+It's therefore important to remember that most patients will not have the clinical knowledge you do and what's obvious or common sense to you may not be to them.
+A practice must assist patients to be clear and fully informed about the treatment being provided and the outcomes they can realistically expect.
 This requires ongoing discussions with patients and, where possible, written information to assist their understanding.

-To inform and be heard - patients may wish to make a complaint about an incident or poor outcome so they're sure you and your staff are aware of what's occurred and how they feel.
-They might wish to complain simply to be listened to and acknowledged, especially if they've been adversely impacted.
+To inform and be heard - patients may wish to make a complaint about an incident or poor outcome just so they are sure you and your staff are aware of what's occurred and how they feel.
+They may wish to complain simply to be listened to and acknowledged, especially if they have been adversely impacted.

 Not all complaints will lead to a formal demand for compensation.

-Belief that someone is responsible - when something goes wrong, we often try to determine who's responsible.

-Sometimes someone is obviously responsible, sometimes it's hard to determine who's responsible and other times there's no one person responsible but it's just an unfortunate set of circumstances.
-However if a patient thought something had gone wrong and this led to them being harmed, it's quite possible they may complain with the intention of holding someone responsible and possibly liable.
+Belief that someone is responsible - when something goes wrong we often try to determine who's responsible.
+Sometimes someone is obviously responsible, sometimes it's hard to determine who's responsible and other times there is no one person responsible but it's just an unfortunate set of circumstances.
+If a patient thought something had gone wrong and this led to them being harmed, it's quite possible they may complain with the intention of holding someone responsible and possibly liable.